Welcome to the Health Care Infodemiology Brief, a newsletter for clinicians and other health care providers.

 Trending narratives from the past month

-What to say in response
+What you might say in response

 What we’re reading